 We are a diversified healthcare company that seeks to establish industry-leading positions in large and rapidly growing medical markets.
 Our diagnostics business includes BioReference Laboratories, Inc. ("BioReference"), one of the nation's largest full service laboratories with a core genetic testing business and an almost 300-person sales and marketing team to drive growth and leverage new products, including the 4Kscore test.
-Our pharmaceutical business features Rayaldee, a U.S. Food and Drug Administration ("FDA") approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency (launched in November 2016) and a pipeline of products in various stages of development.
-Our leading product in development is hGH-CTP (Somatrogon), a once-weekly human growth hormone for which we have partnered with Pfizer, Inc. ("Pfizer").
-Regulatory applications for hGH-CTP (Somatrogon) approval have been submitted in the U.S., Europe and Japan, among other territories.
-We are incorporated in Delaware, and our principal executive offices are located in leased offices in Miami, Florida.
+Our pharmaceutical business features Rayaldee, a U.S. Food and Drug Administration ("FDA") approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency and a pipeline of products in various stages of development.
+Our leading product in development is Somatrogon (hGH-CTP), a once-weekly human growth hormone for which we have partnered with Pfizer, Inc. ("Pfizer") and successfully completed a phase 3 study in August 2019, and for which the FDA has accepted the initial Biologics License Application ("BLA") for filing.
+We also submitted a New Drug Application (an "NDA") with the Ministry of Health, Labour and Welfare in Japan and a Marketing Authorization Application with the European Medicines Agency.
+We are incorporated in Delaware, and our principal executive offices are located in leased offices in Miami, Florida